Key biotechnology trends, a mid-year update

 The biopharma industry is experiencing a rapid evolution as new technologies and methodologies emerge.
-In 2024, the global biotech market will reach $465.9 billion, driven by groundbreaking advancements and innovative approaches.
+The global market of biotech is forecast to surpass $1.7 trillion by 2030, driven by groundbreaking advancements and innovative approaches.
+This mid-year update explores these advancements and the industry trends shaping the sector in 2026 and, most likely, well beyond.

 AI integration in drug discovery